ChrstphrHll/npc_gen/students/Leonus Triktappic.md

 ---
 # Leonus Triktappic
 ### Description
-- Halfling Barbarian from Verdain
+- Halfling Barbarian from Kordinia
 - 5th year Protection student in Fiesn
 - long wavy violet hair that's wild, Amber eyes, and Fair skin
 - Is Extraordinary and Prejudiced, and has Redemption as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes